petermartens98/OpenAI-Whisper-Audio-Transcription-And-Summarization-Chatbot/README.md

 # OpenAI Whisper Audio Transcription and Summarization Chatbot
 ### Description

 Web app enabling users to either record or upload audio files.
-Then utilizing OpenAI API (Whisper, GPT-4) generates audio transcriptions, summarizations, sentiment analysis, and text metrics.
-Users can then also intelligently chat about their transcriptions with a GPT4 bot.
+Then utilizing OpenAI API (Whisper, GPT4) generates transcriptions, summaries, fact checks, sentiment analysis, and text metrics.
+Users can also intelligently chat about their transcriptions with a GPT4 chatbot.
 Data is stored in an SQLite DB for user login and later data retrieval.

 ### Technologies Utilized
 1. Programming Languages: Python, HTML, CSS